 Lastly, it would require that new building standards be developed for future construction and remodels using the San Francisco Lactation in Workplace Ordinance as a starting point.

-Status: Passed the Senate, and has unanimously passed the Assembly Labor and Employment Committee and is pending in the Assembly Business and Professions Committee.
+Status: Passed the Senate and is pending in the Assembly.

 Employing Infants in the Entertainment Industry (AB 267)